SWI swissinfo: Special features

-Services

 In addition to the websites, information can be called up from or downloaded to mobile devices.
 The headline service automatically updates computer desktop headlines from the swissinfo.ch homepages.
 Headlines can also be linked via live news feeds directly to other websites.
-In March 2017 swissinfo.ch launched a new app (for iOS and Android).
+In March 2017 swissinfo.ch launched a new app SWI Plus (for iOS and Android) aimed at Swiss abroad users.